 Innovation and Scrum

-How do we deal with innovation in Scrum processes?
+How DATPROF deals with innovation in Scrum processes

-In the past week we broke our normal pattern of scrum sprints with an innovation week where the team works on their own ideas.
-Everyone knows the stories where Google employees can use 20% of their time for their own projects.
-Whether this is true can be discussed.
-You can read more about this at: The truth about Google’s famous ‘20% time’ policy.
+Once in a while we break our normal pattern of scrum sprints for an innovation day or week for our team members to work on their own ideas.
+Everyone knows the stories where Google employees can use 20% of their time for their own projects (The truth about Google’s famous ‘20% time’ policy).
+Whether this is (still) the case can be discussed, but we like the idea and think it might be very helpful.

 Although Scrum can help enormously in getting feedback from users quickly by working cyclically, it does not always offer room for prototypes.
 In a sprint there is often no time for this and the sprint target runs too much risk.
 After all, the result of the sprint must comply with the Definition of Done.
 A prototype often cannot meet these high requirements.
 However, it can be very useful to make room for this outside the scrum process.

-We choose to reserve a number of weeks per year in which developers can work on their own ideas.
-We have set as the only precondition that the idea must be presented by means of a demo at the end of the week.
+We choose to reserve a number of days or even weeks per year on which developers can work on their own ideas.
+The only precondition set is that the idea must be presented by means of a demo at the end of the week.

-You might wonder why these ideas are not on the product backlog.
-I think this has to do with a number of factors.
+You might wonder why these ideas did not appear on the product backlog.
+This has to do with a number of factors.
 The most important thing is that users often think in terms of existing software.
 Such as the famous quote from Henry Ford: “If I had asked people what they wanted, they would have said faster horses.”
 (The question at all is whether Henry Ford ever said this).
 I think this does not mean that Henry Ford has never listened to his future users.
 It only gives a good indication that a problem can often be solved in smarter, nicer, faster or better ways.

 An additional advantage is that developers think differently about the future of a product.
 Often developers are focused on “how” something should be developing and less on the “what”.
 The “what” stems from a well-prioritized product backlog.
 As a complete team thinking about what really adds value, product owner and scrum team are closer to each other and ultimately a better product can be developed.